ianlini/bistiming/README.rst

 Advance Profiling
 +++++++++++++++++
-``MultiStopwatch`` in this module contains multiple ``Stopwatch``, so we can use them to define each code segment we want to evaluate and compare easily.
+``MultiStopwatch`` in this package contains multiple ``Stopwatch``, so we can use them to define each code segment we want to evaluate and compare easily:

 >>> from time import sleep
 >>> from bistiming import MultiStopwatch